GeorgeHahn/Avalon/README.md

   Testing and debugging I2C chaining firmware.

-  Creating firmware confiurations for K1 and K64 that optimize code.
+  Creating firmware configurations for K1 and K64 that optimize code.

-  Combined USB/I2C bootloader firmware.
+  Combined USB / I2C bootloader firmware.

   Write cgminer driver and support for other host miner software.

-  Integrate cgminer into the repository properly for ARM cross compiling as right now it's not a proper fork.
+  Integrate cgminer into the repository properly for ARM cross compiling as right now it's not forked.

   Testing cgminer with driver on a Raspberry Pi for a low-cost, low-power platform.

   Testing with a TL-WR703N router containing purpose built OpenWrt firmware.

-  Stress testing and reliability under over-clocking situations.
+  Stress testing and reliability in over-clocking situations.